JamBrain/DairyBox/README.md

 ```
 This compiles from inside the VM.
 You can repeat running `make` as many time as you like thereafter.

-### Building outside the VM
+### Building outside the VM (Linux/Mac only)
 Building outside the VM requires more setup.
-The reason you might want to do this is that you get much faster build times outside the VM.
+You may want to do this, as you can get much faster build times outside the VM.

 Some of the things you need: